 Fruits and vegetables in abundance, rather organic or not, along with whole grains, nuts, low fat dairy products and seeds also lower blood pressure.
 Unrefined whole-grain foods which are high in fiber not only lower blood pressure but can assist in weight management.

 If you drink alcohol, drink in moderation.
-The recommended suggestions are 1 drink per day for women, and 2 per day for men
+The recommended suggestions are one drink per day for women, and two per day for men

-Move, since a workout plan keeps the body flexible and ready to fight your health concerns.
-It will also help you lose or maintain weight which can often contribute to high blood pressure.
+Move, a workout plan keeps the body flexible and ready to fight your health concerns and will help you lose or maintain weight which can often contribute to high blood pressure.